 - The information about the Object that this event applies to.
 This is used for convenience purposes to avoid the need to navigate back and forth between Backend and the Objects tabs.

 - Chat block.
-Using this block the servicer can communicate with the Object regarding this particular event.
-The chat is used mostly if something needs to be clarified the Object or the servicer needs to send an update on the Event (which could be done using statuses as well).
-For the AppUser the chat would be available from the App and would also have dialog view.
+Using this block the Servicer can communicate with the Object regarding this particular event.
+For the AppUser the chat will be available from the App and will also have dialog view.
 Is also accessible from instant messengers and social networks, if they are connected.

 Working with Events using API Calls